runletapp/website/docs/introduction.md

 ---
-id: getting-started
+id: introduction
-title: Getting Started
+title: Introduction
-sidebar_label: Getting Started
+sidebar_label: Introduction
 ---

 Runlet is a cloud-based job manager that offers device synchronization and reliable message delivery in a network of connected devices even after connectivity issues.